 Then there is the terrifying possibility of Harry Potter suffering the fate of Star Wars: excessive media.
-George Lucas’ masterful 70’s space opera transformed special effects and film-making, and is a true classic of cinema.
-As well, it’s extensive marketing of toys, books, videogames, and much more, are unparalleled by any film franchise, even Harry Potter.
-Star Wars is everywhere, and is part of the collective consciousness of society.
+George Lucas’ masterful 70’s space opera transformed special effects and film-making and is a true classic of cinema.
+As well, it’s extensive marketing of toys, books, video games, and much more, is unparalleled by any film franchise, even Harry Potter.
+Star Wars is everywhere and is part of the collective consciousness of society.

 The issue is understanding that endings are not goodbyes.
 If anything, they are deeper chapters, hidden within the pages of every novel.
 Only when a story has reached its conclusion, can its essence genuinely be felt, and known in one’s heart.
 We have lived through an extraordinary era, and looking at it from the finale, it is all the more earth-shatteringly spectacular.
 Without endings, we can’t truly comprehend or appreciate the journey.
 And I know that Harry’s journey is worth this consideration, as are all beloved stories.